M.Ed. and Initial Teaching License in Science Education

 Science teacher candidates are expected to have significant completed coursework in one or more of the following areas to choose as a concentration: earth and space science, life science, physics, general science, and chemistry.

-To ensure you have the required prerequisites to enter the program, please get your transcript pre-checked by the academic adviser Drew Hattonbefore applying.
+To ensure you have the required prerequisites to enter the program, please get your transcript pre-checked by the academic advisor Drew Hattonbefore applying.
 A bachelor's degree and 2.80 GPA is required.

 DirecTrack to Teaching: For current freshmen and sophomores at the University of Minnesota, Twin Cities campus, DirecTrack to Teaching offers a preferred admission to the M.Ed. and Initial licensure program.
 If you are a freshman or sophomore interested in teaching, visit the DirecTrack page.